LumoSQL/not-forking/doc/not-forking.md

 * code that is not maintained in the same git/Fossil repo
 * code that is not maintained in git, but is just patches or in some other VCS
 * custom processing that is needed to be run for a specific patch
+* code changes that are smarter than `patch`, for example `sed`-like global string replace conditional on some other string in the file.
 * failing with an error asking for human intervention when there are major differences with upstream

 Each project tracked by not-forking needs to define what to track, and what